1z-z1/Bridge-Pi/README.md

 I may expand this section in the future to give more detail for Windows in the future, but for now I recommend using Rufus for writing media on Windows.

 ---
-1. Start by downloading your Raspberry Pi OS [here](https://www.raspberrypi.org/downloads/raspbian/) for the lastest Raspbian version.
+1. Start by downloading your Raspberry Pi OS.
+Visit [here](https://www.raspberrypi.org/downloads/raspbian/) for the lastest Raspbian version.
    - I will be using "Raspbian Buster Desktop, Version: February 2020" for this installation.
 ---
 2. Get your sd card + usb adapter together and plug them into your computer.